 Small people can have big emotions.
 A crucial time for parents to teach coping skills to their children is when they are young.
 There are the commonly known periods, such as “terrible twos and threes” and “the teenage years” where developing emotions are either forming or being heightened by hormones.
 But the truth is, managing feelings is a lifelong effort, at any stage.
 The more you help your little one recognize their emotions, the better you will recognize your own.
 Here are some ways you can help temper the tide of tantrums.

-Teach cool down methods.
 Most emotions people need help managing are intense ones.
 It is difficult for anyone to reason when their feelings are taking over.
-Make some intentional time when your child is not in a height of emotion to discuss useful cool down methods.
+Make some intentional time when your child is not in a height of emotion to discuss useful cooldown methods.
 Taking a deep breath and slowly exhaling three times is a good go-to.
 Deep breathing increases the supply of oxygen to your brain and nervous system.
 It promotes a state of calm and helps you relax.
-Slow increase of oxygen clears your mind of the stress hormones stirring things up.
+The slow increase of oxygen clears your mind of the stress hormones stirring things up.
 Time-outs are helpful in certain circumstances, too.
 A time-out can give the needed pause before our reaction brings regret.
 It can also provide space to reflect on a regrettable action afterward.

-Give alternatives for releasing difficult emotions.
 Sometimes intense feelings merely need an appropriate outlet.
 Never pretend that your child simply should not have emotions.
 Feelings are normal and everyone has them.
 The key is to promote healthy ways of releasing them.
 Give your child practical solutions for handling their feelings, as well as outlining what is not acceptable.
 For example, “It is OKAY to feel mad.
 But it is NOT okay to hit your sister when you are mad.
 You CAN hit a pillow on your bed when you feel mad.”
-You have identified their emotion, told them what not acceptable behavior is, and given them an alternative solution to releasing that emotion.
+You have identified their emotion, told them what unacceptable behavior is, and given them an alternative solution to releasing that emotion.